Back to Blog

 When operating in the field weakening range, it is important to remember the motor’s torque output will diminish and eventually be reduced below the load’s required torque, effectively stalling the motor.

 Volts/Hertz control is a simple, low-cost way of getting better performance and control out of your motors.
-You are able to control multiple motors in V/Hz mode with a single VFD.
+You can control multiple motors in V/Hz mode using a single VFD.
 It is used a lot in pump and fan applications due to its lack of needing very precise speed control.
-Operating in V/Hz mode opens doors that are not available by connecting a motor to line power.
-Firstly, you are able to vary the speed of the motor with constant torque up to the rated speed of the motor.
-If desired, you can over-speed the motor into its field weakening range by sacrificing a little torque.

 If V/Hz operation sounds like the right choice for your application, contact a KEB Engineer today for help selecting the right VFD for the job.